 How to Make the Most of Your Restaurant Discount Strategy

-Every financial decision you make in your restaurant should drive more revenue, and be easily supported by data.
+Every financial decision your restaurant makes should drive more revenue and be easily supported by data.
 That's why we suggest you plan through what any discount idea would look like before you start promoting it — instead of just picking one of the above ideas and running with it.

-To make your restaurant discounts profitable and efficient, remember these best practices to adhere to within your restaurant POS system.
+To make your restaurant discounts profitable and efficient, use best practices within your restaurant POS system.

 1. Track All Discounts — and Watch Out for Trends

 If your servers, bartenders, and cashiers are too quick to discount, it’ll eat into your bottom line.
 Make sure your restaurant tech supports a feature that tracks who gives discounts and why.

 For example, if a percentage-based discount is consistently applied at dinner when the guest has a bad experience, make sure you can go one step further and learn what mistakes caused the customer’s displeasure.
 Are servers dropping food?
 If so, maybe you should revisit your staff training.
 Is food consistently sent back for being too cold?
 Check in with your kitchen managers to see if something is going wrong during the cooking process.